-The ArtLens Wall, formerly the Collection Wall, a 40-foot interactive, multitouch, MicroTile wall, displays in real time all works of art from the permanent collection currently on view in the galleries—between 4,200 and 4,500 artworks at any given time.
-In addition, the Collection Wall displays thematic groupings that may include highlighted artworks currently on loan as well as select light-sensitive artworks that are in storage.
+The ArtLens Wall, a 40-foot interactive, multi-touch, MicroTile wall, displays in real time all works of art from the permanent collection currently on view in the galleries—between 4,200 and 4,500 artworks at any given time.
+In addition, the ArtLens Wall displays thematic groupings that may include highlighted artworks currently on loan as well as select light-sensitive artworks that are in storage.

-The ArtLens Wall facilitates discovery and dialogue with other visitors and can serve as an orientation experience, allowing visitors to download existing tours or create their own tours to take out into the galleries on their iOS or Android device.
+The ArtLens Wall facilitates discovery and dialogue with other visitors and can serve as an orientation experience, allowing visitors to download existing visitor-created tours or create their own on their iOS or Android device.
 The largest such screen in the United States, the ArtLens Wall enables visitors to connect with objects in the collection in a playful and original way, making their visit a more powerful personal experience.
 Its display transitions every 40 seconds to keep things interesting—grouping artworks by theme and type, such as time period or materials and techniques, as well as by 32 curated views of the collection.

 High-resolution digital cameras ranging from 48 to 192 megapixels were used to photograph the CMA’s collection.
 These are publication-quality photographs as large as 50 by 40 inches, which will enlarge on a standard tablet, smartphone, or computer monitor to 220 by 160 inches for examining detail.